Federalist Party: Collapse (1801–1806)

 Jefferson had a very successful first term, typified by the Louisiana Purchase, which was supported by Hamilton, but opposed by most Federalists at the time as unconstitutional.
-Some Federalist leaders (Essex Junto) began courting Jefferson's vice president and Hamilton's nemesis Aaron Burr in an attempt to swing New York into an independent confederation with the New England states, which along with New York were supposed to secede from the United States after Burr's election to Governor.
+Some Federalist leaders (such as Essex Junto) began courting Jefferson's vice president and Hamilton's nemesis Aaron Burr in an attempt to swing New York into an independent confederation with the New England states, which, along with New York, were supposed to secede from the United States after Burr's election to Governor.
 However, Hamilton's influence cost Burr the governorship of New York, a key in the Essex Junto's plan, just as Hamilton's influence had cost Burr the presidency nearly four years before.
 Hamilton's thwarting of Aaron Burr's ambitions for the second time was too much for Burr to bear.
 Hamilton had known of the Essex Junto (whom Hamilton now regarded as apostate Federalists) and Burr's plans and opposed them vehemently.
 This opposition by Hamilton would lead to his fatal duel with Burr in July 1804.

 The thoroughly disorganized Federalists hardly offered any opposition to Jefferson's reelection in 1804 and Federalists seemed doomed.
 Jefferson had taken away most of their patronage, including federal judgeships.
 The party now controlled only five state legislatures and seven governorships.
 After again losing the presidency in 1804, the party was now down to three legislatures and five governorships (four in New England).
 Their majorities in Congress were long gone, dropping in the Senate from 23 in 1796, and 21 in 1800 to only six in 1804.
 In New England and in some districts in the middle states, the Federalists clung to power, but the tendency from 1800 to 1812 was steady slippage almost everywhere as the Republicans perfected their organization and the Federalists tried to play catch-up.
 Some younger leaders tried to emulate the Democratic-Republican tactics, but their overall disdain of democracy along with the upper class bias of the party leadership eroded public support.
 In the South, the Federalists steadily lost ground everywhere.